Transient tachypnea - newborn

 Toggle: English / Spanish

 TTN; Wet lungs - newborns; Retained fetal lung fluid; Transient RDS; Prolonged transition

 Transient tachypnea is a respiratory disorder seen shortly after delivery in full-term or late preterm babies.

 - Transient means it is short-lived (usually less than 24 hours).

 - Tachypnea means rapid breathing (most normal newborns take 40 - 60 breaths per minute).

 As the baby grows in the womb, the lungs make a special fluid.
 This fluid fills the developing baby's lungs and helps them grow.
 When the baby is born at term, chemicals released during labor tell the lungs to stop making this special fluid.
 The baby's lungs start removing or reabsorbing it.

-The first few breaths your baby takes after delivery fill the lungs with air and help to clear most of the remaining lung fluid.
+The first few breaths a baby takes after delivery fill the lungs with air and help to clear most of the remaining lung fluid.

-Leftover fluid in the lungs causes the baby to breathe rapidly and makes it harder for the baby to keep the small air sacs of the lungs open.
+Leftover fluid in the lungs causes the baby to breathe rapidly.
+It is harder for the small air sacs of the lungs to stay open.